-Accessibility testing is part of usability testing.
+Website accessibility testing is part of usability testing services.
 It allows us to collect information about how the application is used by people with certain types of disabilities, and its goal is to make the benefits of the Internet accessible for individuals, businesses, and society.
 Success criteria are organized around the following Four Principles of Accessibility:

 - Perceivability — Information and user interface components must be presentable to users in ways they can perceive.
 Users must be able to take in the information being presented through at least one of their senses.

 - Operability — User interface components and navigation must be operable.
 Users must be able to interact with the interface, so the interface cannot require an action that a user cannot perform.